Defence Expenditure (NATO Target) Bill

 Overview

-This bill mandates the UK government to maintain defence spending at a minimum of 2% of its Gross Domestic Product (GDP), in line with NATO guidelines.
-It requires annual reports to Parliament detailing defence expenditure, subject to independent audit, and necessitates explanations if this target isn't met.
+This bill mandates the UK government to maintain defence spending at a minimum of 2% of its Gross Domestic Product (GDP), aligning with the NATO guideline.
+It requires annual reports to Parliament detailing defence expenditure, subject to independent audit, and necessitates explanations if the 2% target is not met.

 Description

-The Defence Expenditure (NATO Target) Bill legally obligates the Secretary of State to ensure UK defence spending remains at or above 2% of GDP.
-This will be reported annually to Parliament, detailing:
+This bill legally obligates the Secretary of State to ensure UK defence spending remains at or above 2% of GDP.
+Key features include:

 Government Spending